 A Veteran Submariner aboard a Deep Submergence Rescue Vehicle during the Vietnam War (1970) and an Imagery Analyst during the Iraqi War and Enduring Freedom, Paul retired at Buckley Air Force Base in 2006 after serving 26 years in the US Navy & US Naval Air Reserves.
 Paul's last 2 years of active duty began one week after 9-11.

 In the private sector, Paul made image maps from the satellite IKONOS as a Cartographer for Space Imaging, as well as maps for Getty Oil Co.
-In addition he created graphics for The Children's History Museum, March of Dimes and bike Marathon.
-Paul graduated from Denver Technical College and Colorado Christian University.
+Paul also created a coloring book of the Indianapolis race held in Denver (80s) for the Childrens Museum.
+Paul graduated from Denver Technical College & Colorado Christian University.
 Studied art at the The Colorado Institute of Art and Biomedical Art at Arapahoe Community College in California.
-While working for Aurora Public Schools in Aurora, Colorado, Paul taught himself to draw Pencil Portraits during his offtime.
+While working for Aurora Public Schools in Transportation, Paul taught himself to draw Pencil Portraits during his offtime.

 360 Pencil Portraits later Paul was fortunate to meet Lt.
 Col. John W Mosley in 2015 ( One of the original Tuskegee Airmen of Colorado) and through his son Captain Eric Mosley (United Airline Pilot), was able to connect with the President (Col. Bell) of the local Tuskegee Airmen, Inc., Chapter.
 Paul donated 6 Airmen pencil portraits and thereafter landed a contract to draw all 19 of the Documented Original Tuskegee Airmen (DOTA's) of Colorado from the Hubert L. "Hooks" Jones Chapter where the composite artwork (40 x 30 inch canvas) will be displayed at Wings Over The Rockies Air & Space Museum and two military museums in Colorado Springs.
 In addition Paul has recently drawn a composite pencil portrait of Edna Mosley (1st African American Council Woman in Aurora) and Lt.
 Col. John W. Mosley to be displayed at the new P-8 School located in Aurora, Colorado in September of 2015.
 Since then, Paul has met a number of the DOTA's at the Air Force Academy in Colorado Springs including the first original "TOP GUN" winner of 1949, Lt.
 Col. James Harvey III.
 In addition Paul was honored and felt privileged to meet 2nd Lt.
 Macon, Lt.
 Col Marion, Col. James E. Randall and Aviation Cadet Randy Edwards as well as the family and chapter members.
 Most recently, Paul has donated a large 30 by 40 canvas print of his Tuskegee Airmen Pencil Portrait composite in support of the Resolution signing of the Tuskegee Airmen Commemoration Day March 23rd, of 2017 where it is permanently displayed in the halls of government at the State Capitol of Denver Colorado.
 To commemorate this day, Paul's artwork was unvailed with State Senator Angela Williams, Senate President Grantham and other Senators.
 Please note TA Gallery above (hover over middle button to open 2nd middle button).